Linkvalue-Interne/docker-sir/README.md

-Docker - Symfony VM
+Docker - SiR VM
 ===
-**Build a local Virtual Machine (Docker aware) which allows you to run a Symfony full stack application in Ubuntu container on any OS (including Windows/Mac)**
+**Build a local Virtual Machine (Docker aware) which allows you to run SiR in Ubuntu container on any OS (including Windows/Mac)**

+**Docker - SiR VM is a fork from [Oliboy50/docker-symfony-vm](https://github.com/Oliboy50/docker-symfony-vm) to work with the Symfony application named SiR.
+For a generic Symfony application, use the base repository.**

 ## Requirements